 If you’ve been faced with the challenge of finding a revenue model that allows for both meaningful impact and financial sustainability here are some ideas.
 They are centered around getting creative with what you offer, who pays for it, when they pay, where you focus in the value chain, and how you decide to grow.

 WHAT YOU OFFER

 RETHINK YOUR OFFER

 If the product or service you provide isn’t useful, needed, or desired by your target customers, everything stops there.
 No amount of creative economic structuring will fix a poorly conceived and designed offer.
-If you have doubts about the effectiveness of your offer, it’s worth reviewing +Acumen’s Introduction to Human Centered Design course.
+If you have doubts about the effectiveness of your offer, it’s worth reviewing Acumen Academy’s Introduction to Human Centered Design course.